AI Summary of Peer-Reviewed Research

 Research area:MedicineInfectious DiseasesMycobacterium research and diagnosis

-What the researchers tested: The researchers enrolled 625 sputum-scarce people with presumptive tuberculosis from four Chinese TB hospitals.
-Each participant provided paired tongue swab and bronchoalveolar lavage fluid (BALF) specimens, and the tongue swabs were tested with an MTB-specific PCR assay while BALF was assessed using a microbiological reference standard and Xpert MTB/RIF.
+The researchers enrolled 625 sputum-scarce individuals with presumptive tuberculosis at four Chinese TB hospitals.
+They collected paired tongue swab and bronchoalveolar lavage fluid (BALF, fluid taken from the lower airways) samples, tested the tongue swabs with an MTB-specific PCR assay, and compared BALF results using a microbiological reference standard and Xpert MTB/RIF.

 Key points

-• Tongue swab PCR showed 79.9% sensitivity and 99.5% specificity against the microbiological reference standard.
+• Tongue swab PCR showed 79.9% sensitivity and 99.5% specificity versus the microbiological reference standard.

 • Against Xpert MTB/RIF, tongue swab PCR showed 81.7% sensitivity and 97.6% specificity.

-• Simulation modeling found tongue swab PCR outperformed sputum-only Xpert MTB/RIF when sputum-scarce patients exceeded 10% of the population.
+• Simulation modeling suggested tongue swab PCR outperformed sputum-only Xpert MTB/RIF when sputum-scarce patients exceeded 10% of the population.

-• The authors say sensitivity needs improvement for cases with low bacillary loads.
+• The authors note that sensitivity may still be lower in cases with low bacillary loads.

 Disclosure